btdoqfora-code/Facebook-auto-society-collapse/README.md

 ## Credits

 Built with inspiration from successful Facebook automation patterns.
-Powered by Gemini 2.0 Flash and GitHub Actions.
+Powered by Gemini 3 Flash Preview and GitHub Actions.